marnusw/react-css-transition-replace/README.md

 ### Hardware acceleration for smoother transitions

-For even smoother transitions, try to trigger hardware acceleration whenever possible.
-Here is an example of what you could do for a mobile app transition between pages:
+For smoother transitions hardware acceleration, which is achieved by using translate3d instead of the 2D translations, should be used whenever possible.
+For example, to realize a mobile app transition between pages one might use:

 ```css
 .page-enter, .page-leave {